johnxu21/johnxu21.github.io/teaching/CS472/Timetable/dynamic_analysis/testing.md

 - Include relevant test and coverage results.

 #### **5. Technical Peer Review**
-Each student must review at least one teammate's PR.
+Peer feedback is encouraged for Phase 1 PRs, but a required review is not mandatory in this phase.

 The review should be **evidence-based and technical**, rather than simply confirming that the code looks correct.

 Review the following:

-- **Tests:** Does the test exercise the intended behavior?
+- **Behavior:** Does the test exercise the intended behavior?
 - **Assertions:** Are the assertions specific and meaningful?
 - **Coverage:** Does the test cover the intended uncovered code?
 - **Regression:** Do the existing tests continue to pass?
-- **Acceptance criteria:** Does the PR satisfy all criteria specified in the issue?
+- **Acceptance criteria:** Does the PR satisfy the issue and remain focused?
-- **Code quality:** Is the test clear, focused, and free of unnecessary duplication?

 Provide specific feedback using test results, coverage report, code, or acceptance criteria as evidence.